 Give your Civic’s engine a little TLC with routine oil changes.
 Schedule your next appointment today.

 Not sure how or where to get your Honda Civic’s oil changed?
 Get the advice you need at Firestone Complete Auto Care!
-We are experts in car care — not just tires.
-Oil and lube services are also our specialties.
-We couldn’t put it better than our technician, Brianna.
-She likes to explain to customers that, “Oil is the blood of the engine.
-It’s the #1 thing you can do for your car.”
+Our expertise goes beyond tires.
+We know all about motor oil, too.
+After all, "Oil is the blood of the engine.
+It's the #1 thing you can do for your car," says our maintenance technician, Brianna.

-Honda recommends having your 2009 Honda Civic’s motor oil changed at regular intervals.
-Check out mileage and month info for your Civic in the above table.
-Your Civic may need an oil change right away if your check engine/oil change light is on, you hear engine knocking, smell oil inside the car, or notice excess vehicle exhaust.
-You may also need an oil change more frequently than Honda recommends if you haul heavy loads, frequent dusty roads, enjoy off-roading, or go at low speeds on long distance trips.
+Honda recommends having your 2022 Honda Civic’s motor oil changed at regular intervals.
+Check the interval for your vehicle mileage in the table above.
+Outside of Honda-recommended oil change intervals, your Civic may need an oil change if your check engine light is on, you hear knocking sounds coming from the engine, smell oil inside the car, or notice excess vehicle exhaust.
+You might need an oil change more frequently than what’s recommended by Honda if you regularly haul heavy loads, drive in dusty areas, enjoy off-roading, or drive at low speeds for long distances.
 In general, being extra-diligent about oil changes won’t damage your Honda Civic.
-In fact, every oil change is an opportunity to diagnose and treat any other issues, such as bad brakes or a failing battery.
+In fact, more frequent oil changes give our technicians more opportunities to catch and alert you to any issues, like worn brake pads or a weak battery.

-Whether you need high mileage oil, synthetic oil, or conventional oil, you'll find the right 2009 Honda Civic motor oil at Firestone Complete Auto Care.
-Honda has most likely outlined either synthetic or conventional as the best motor oil for your 2009 Civic.
-Motor oil helps lubricate the engine’s moving parts, keep the engine cool, and prevent harmful substances from accumulating in the engine.
-During your oil change service, a technician will change your Civic's oil, replace and recycle the old oil and filter, check all of your other filters, top-off essential fluids, and perform a free inspection on the rest of your vehicle.
-You can drive easy knowing that we strive to do what's best for your vehicle and take into account your driving habits, and odometer.
+Whether you need high mileage oil, synthetic oil, or conventional oil, you'll find the right 2022 Honda Civic motor oil at Firestone Complete Auto Care.
+Honda has most likely outlined either synthetic or conventional as the best oil for 2022 Honda Civic vehicles.
+This oil helps lubricate engine parts, maintain proper engine temperature, and keep harmful substances from building up inside the engine.
+During an oil change, an auto technician will change your Civic’s oil, replace and recycle your used oil and filter, inspect all of your other filters, refill vital car fluids, and visually inspect the rest of the vehicle.
+You can rest assured knowing that we seek to do what’s best for your Civic by considering your driving preferences, climate,

-Wondering if we carry the right motor oil for your Honda?
-We stock outstanding motor oils because that's what your engine deserves.
-Check your owner's manual and talk with a technician to select the right Honda Civic oil, whether it's Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, or Shell Rotella® heavy-duty engine oil.
+Wondering what motor oil brands you can find at Firestone Complete Auto Care?
+Your Civic engine deserves the very best, which is why we only stock the best!
+Consult Honda's recommendations to select the right 2022 Civic oil and talk with a teammate to learn more about our oil options: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 There are plenty of motor oils on the market today, so why do we prefer these brands?
-They are proven winners.
-For instance, when tested on taxi fleets from coast to coast, Quaker State was shown to provide double the protection when compared to the industry standard.
+They are champions.
+For instance, Quaker State was shown to provide 2x more protection than the industry standard when tested in taxi fleets across the country.
 Pennzoil is another option.
 Pennzoil Synthetics are the most technologically advanced, fully formulated motor oils available and exceed current industry and manufacturer requirements.
-But don't forget about Shell Rotella for heavy-duty engines.
-It's expressly designed for gasoline and diesel engines that need to overcome the strenuous working conditions, and is uniquely strengthened to deliver improved oxidation resistance, heightened performance in extreme temperatures, and increased wear protection.
-For help picking the correct motor oil for your 2009 Honda Civic, refer to Honda's recommendations first.
+For heavy-duty engines, there's Shell Rotella.
+It's expressly designed for gasoline and diesel engines that need to overcome the strenuous working conditions, and is uniquely fortified to offer heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
+For help picking the correct motor oil for your 2022 Honda Civic, refer to Honda's recommendations first.

-The next time your Honda Civic needs an oil change, you know where to turn.
-Your local Firestone Complete Auto Care carries some of the most reliable engine oils for Honda vehicles.
-We'll take care of you quickly, with the right motor oil at the right price.
-Call ahead to find out how much oil changes cost for 2009 Honda Civics.
-Make an appointment for an oil change service today and let the oil experts take care of your Civic's engine.
-Many stores are open late and on weekends for your convenience.
+When it's time for a 2022 Honda Civic oil change, you’ll know where to get it.
+Your nearest Firestone Complete Auto Care has the ideal oil for your Civic’s engine.
+We’ll take care of you and your car at your convenience, with the right oil at the right price.
+To find out how much a 2022 Civic oil change costs, call ahead.
+Let the experts take care of your Civic’s engine by making an oil change appointment today.
+Many stores offer extended and weekend openings for your convenience.

 ILSAC GF-5 represents the latest performance standard set by the International Lubricant Standardization and Approval Committee (ILSAC), a joint effort of U.S. and Japanese automobile manufacturers.
 Most automobile manufacturers are expected to recommend oils that meet ILSAC GF-5.
 API SN is the most recent service category issued by API’s Lubricants Group.
 Oils meeting API SN and the new “Resource Conserving” designation meet all ILSAC GF-5 performance requirements.